tstephen/cbc/wp-content/plugins/featured-image-from-url/readme.txt

 * It's the first and only version so far.

 == Upgrade Notice ==

+= 2.7.6 =
+* New: Getting Started; New FREE Feature: Admin Area > Database; Bug Fix: WooCommerce zoom; Deprecated: Fake Internal Featured Image (1 attachment for all); Improvement: faster menu settings.

+= 2.7.5 =
+* Improvement: menu settings is faster now; Bug fix: conflict with internal images in some sites.

+= 2.7.4 =
+* Bug fixes: conflict between Social Tags and Yoast plugin; conflict between Default External Featured Image and Classic Editor plugin; style issue on Safari browser; conflict with internal featured images in some sites.

+= 2.7.3 =
+* New feature: Settings > Admin Area > jQuery; bug fix: Copy Link was wrong in some sites.

+= 2.7.2 =
+* New feature: FIFU has its own WP All Import add-on now.
+ACF add-on is not required anymore.

+= 2.7.1 =
+* New feature: Text > Auto Set Image Alt > always use the post title; Improvement: icons added to menu settings.

+= 2.7.0 =
+* Deprecated: Metadata > Metadata Generation; Improvement: Metadata > Fake Internal Featured Image layout is more intuitive now.

 = 2.6.9 =
 * Notice: ready for WordPress 5.3.